Cruise Ship Tour Schedule

 The most beautiful part of American Samoa are the people & culture.
 With traditions dating back thousands of years, the Samoan way of life, or "Fa'asamoa", is alive and well.
 Take an up close look into the Samoan culture with this one of a kind excursion into an authentic Samoan experience!

 This tour is PERFECT for our Cruise Ship visitors!
-It takes you up to the historic Tramway site, then into Pago Pago for a quick stop at the National Park Visitor's Center.
+It takes you up to the historic Tramway site, then we pass through the capital village of Pago Pago .
 We then proceed up and over the Afono Pass for an up close look at Rainmaker Mountain and a breathtaking view of Pago Pago harbor.
-We'll then descend into the National Park to see the awesome Pola Island.
+We'll then descend into the village of Vatia to see the awesome Pola Island.
 We visit the Flower Pot Rock and finish up at SPW on Utulei beach - free local food & refreshments and WiFi!!

 One of the best kept secrets in all of American Samoa is Aunu'u.
 After a short 15-minute boatride on a local fishing boat (or alia) across the channel, we begin our hike on foot.
 You will see incredible shorelines, lush tropical rainforest, taro plantations, freshwater crater, quicksand and more.
 Aunu'u Island is a National Natural Monument and sanctuary.